fatcheetah/transit-memory-webapi/jmeter_test/readme.md

 The testing complete was run over a 7-minute period with the active users counts increasing to 1-25-50-100-250-500-1000.

-All testing was run locally with both the web-app and testing complete on the same machine so results maybe somewhat inaccurate due to heavy RAM usage of JMeter.
+These results have been produced on a single-machine with good hardware and may not be representive of low level hosting.
+Results maybe somewhat inaccurate due to heavy RAM usage of JMeter.
+> Hardware used [ 5800x3d, 16GB-DDR4, NVMe storage ]

 ## Running